How to Ask for Time Off for a Funeral (10 Templates)

 Dear [Manager],

-As you know, I am very committed to my job at [company] and would not ordinarily ask for time off without advance notice.
+As you know, I am very committed to my job at [company] and would not ordinarily ask for time off without notice.
 However, I’m hoping you will be willing to work with me as I grieve the loss of my father.
 What options are available, and what do I need to submit?

 Kind regards,